-Many scientists object to Intelligent Design as a valid scientific alternative to Evolution.
+Many scientists object to Intelligent Design as a scientific alternative to Evolution.
 Here are four of these objections and replies to them.

 First, Intelligent Design is not scientific